w3c/wai-curricula/content/designer/forms-design.md

 Optional ideas to support assessment:

 * Short Answer Questions &mdash; Give students specific purposes for form elements.
 Ask them to research how to convey these purposes using standard elements when possible, and to elaborate on what are the accessibility implications of using non-standard elements.
-Assess how students understand the accessibility implications of using non-standard elements.
+Assess how students understand and communicate the accessibility implications of using non-standard elements.
 * Practical &mdash; Ask students to select the appropriate form elements based on a given set of input requirements.
 Ask students to use standard elements where possible for each of these input requirements and to annotate keyboard interaction and expected behavior with assistive technologies when using non-standard elements.
 Assess how students annotate keyboard interactions and expected behavior with assistive technologies when using non-standard elements.

 {% include excol.html type="end" %}